MrHedmad/simple-report-template/README.md

 You can write appendices in `appendices.tex`, and modify `main.tex` to include them.

 Edit `main.tex` just with your information and the report title, then you're free to go.

+## License
+With the exceptions being the fonts (which I don't own, and follow **their own licensing**), everything in this repository is in the public domain.
+Refer to the `LICENSE` file for more information.